CClingain/OneTrainMyth/ProcessJournal.md

 At this point, I may run a few more simulations, but I think Im ready to take a look at the data.

+##### April 12, 2019

+The goal I have for this Monday is to clean and merge all the ferry data.
+I need this completed before I can get the waiting time distributions.